lillianqin/book-project/analysis.md

 In that case, lookup is done on the page table and the newly-searched entry replaces a cached entry.
 The more memory a process uses at the same time, the more TLB misses occur.
 According to *perf stat*, there are currently around 1.46 billion misses when running the benchmark.
 Performance thus improves if more addresses can be covered by the same number of TLB entries, and the most obvious way is increasing page size from the standard 4KB to a “huge page” with a larger memory block.
-There are multiple ways to increase page size without changing any code, such as enabling Linux’s Transparent HugePage Support (detailed [here](https://linuxconfig.org/how-to-enable-hugepages-on-linux)).
+There are multiple ways to increase page size without changing any code, such as enabling Linux’s Transparent HugePage Support.
-I chose to install Microsoft’s [mimalloc](https://github.com/microsoft/mimalloc) allocator since it is easier to configure.
+I chose to install Microsoft’s [mimalloc](https://github.com/microsoft/mimalloc) allocator since it is easier to configure, and [explicitly allocated](https://linuxconfig.org/how-to-enable-hugepages-on-linux) 4GB of physical memory to be backed by huge pages.
 I enabled the *MIMALLOC_ALLOW_LARGE_OS_PAGES* option, which uses 2MB pages when available.
 There is also a 1GB option, though pages too large for the program’s needs may leave a lot of memory allocated but unused.
 After enabling large pages, the number of TLB misses is reduced to about 5.6 million and net book-building time from 146 to 122 seconds.